 Music will be permitted before and after the ceremony (applicants to provide equipment).
 When selecting the type of music, consideration should be given to its appropriateness and contribution to the dignity of the occasion.

-The taking of photographs will not be permitted during the ceremony.
+The taking of photographs will permitted during the ceremony unless otherwise decided by the couple.
 An opportunity will be provided for photos before the ceremony begins, during the signing of the register and when the ceremony has been completed.

 Absolutely no confetti, rice, bubbles, candles etc. are allowed in the municipal council chamber.